victoriacheng15/website/docs/books/atomic-habits.md

 - Decide the type of person you want to be
 - Prove it to yourself with small wins.

-In order to make change and build up good habits, go deep to the core aka the identity.
-Believe that you are `insert your identity` and ask yourself what would `identity` person would do?
+To make a change and build up good habits, go deep to the core aka the identity.
+Believe that you are `insert your identity` and ask yourself what would `identity` person would do.
 Then work and build up from there.

-e.g. If you want to be a healthy person, ask yourself `what would a healthy person?` do in certain situations and then use this as a guide to lead you.
+e.g. If you want to be a healthy person, ask yourself `what would a healthy person?` do in certain situations, and then use this as a guide to lead you.

 ## Chapter 3